gepoch/vim-surround/README.md

 * New in 0.4: Multiple cursors are now supported, and conveniently work just like you think they do.

+* New in 0.5: Stable configuration changes and configurable surround key!

+### Muscle Memory Compatability Note

+vim-surround uses a lowercase `s` instead of `S` for surround commands!
+This is configurable in the package settings, if you would like to set it to the original keybinding.

 ## How to use Surround

 For double quotes, highlight the string in visual mode and enter `s "`.